The numbers on the cost of solar leads and the cost of customer acquisition in the solar industry show a worrying sign for commercial solar companies.

 Dedication of team members who are focused on nurturing relationships with potential customers and adhering to strict guidelines for following up and tracking is required.

-3. Direct Mail
+Direct Mail Campaigns

 In this marketing strategy, thousands of mailer pieces are sent out to targeted prospects within a given area, usually building owners or key contacts within a certain radius of mileage from a central location.

 When they receive the direct mail pieces, it is likely that some of the targeted prospects will call up the contractor who sent out the mail pieces, so they can discuss their needs or arrange for an inspection.

 Reonomy provide the mailing address for the owning entity which will go directly to the owner/manager of that owner entity.